Using exact equality with floating point numbers is a bad idea. Rounding means that intuitive things fail. The default for numDigits is 2.

 Optionally, you can provide a value to check if it's equal to the value present at keyPath

 on the target object.
-This matcher uses 'deep equality' (like toEqual()
+This matcher uses 'deep equality' (like toEqual()) and recursively checks

 the equality of all fields.